astroumd/GradMap/docs/git.md

 to install git.
 If you just want to use the material, you will also not need a github account.
 You can then stop reading here.

+The url on github is :    https://github.com/astroumd/GradMap

 A typical terminal session to add/modify code is:

     cd GradMap                 # change directory someWhere
-    git pull                   # update your local repo git add someFile           # tell git there is a new file git commit someFile	       # add it to the local repo git push                   # push it to the remote repo
+    git pull                   # be sure to update your local repo git add some_File          # (if need) tell git there is a new file git commit some_File       # add it to the local repo (+ log entry!!) git push                   # push everything to the remote repo

 Special caution for **ipynb** notebooks: make sure you have have cleared the cells via **Kernel->Restart & Clear Output** before saving them in git.

-Also note we are using python3, if you open the notebooks/example-python3.ipynb you should not get any warnings about missing python kernels.
+Also note we are using python3, if you open the **notebooks/example-python3.ipynb** you should not get any warnings about missing python kernels, or more than likely you happen to use python2.

 ## 0. VCS